senzing-garage/observe/README.md

 ### Using Docker

-This usage shows how to initialze a database with a Docker container.
+This usage shows how to initialize a database with a Docker container.

 1. :pencil2: Run `senzing/senzing-tools`.
    Example: